microsoft/live-share/welcome/welcome-owner.md

-# Welcome to the Visual Studio Live Share private limited preview!
+# Welcome to the Visual Studio Live Share preview!

 If you're here, you've probably been **accepted into the private limited preview**!
 If not, see how to **[join an existing collaboration session](welcome-joiner.md)** with **no registration required** or **[sign up now](http://aka.ms/vsls-signup)** and when accepted into the preview you can share!